realpython/python-guide/docs/starting/install3/linux.rst

 Pipenv & Virtual Environments
 -----------------------------

-The next step it to install Pipenv, so you can install dependencies and manage virtual environments.
+The next step is to install Pipenv, so you can install dependencies and manage virtual environments.

 A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
 It solves the